ghdl/ghdl/doc/using/Synthesis.rst

 Analyses and elaborates for synthesis the files present on the command line only.
 Elaboration starts from the top unit indicated by ``primary_unit [secondary_unit]``.

-Currently, the output is a generic netlist using a (very simple) subset of VHDL 1993.
+Currently, the default output is a generic netlist using a (very simple) subset of VHDL 1993.
-See :ghdlsharp:`1174` for on-going discussion about other output formats.
+See :option:`--out` and :ghdlsharp:`1174` for on-going discussion about other output formats.

 ..
 TIP::
   Files can be provided in any order.